bpyphd/business_scenario/README.md

 # business_scenario

 This analysis involves a business scenario conceived by a fellow data science professional which explores various consumer patterns and trends that are common to popular blogs that sell merchandise to promote their brands.
-The characteristics of this proposed blog (a travel-oriented site known as TransWorld) are as follows:
+The characteristics of this conceptual blog (a travel-oriented site known as TransWorld) are as follows:

 * Visitors to TransWorld can purchase materials covering an array of travel related topics, either in e-book ($8) or video format ($80).

 * Articles and stories cover all 6 continents.